gamblevore/jeebox/README.md

 The downsides to using Jeebox?
 Well... it is another language to learn, its an eye-opening experience but not everyone has time to learn.

-The other downside is that there is some kind of cultural resistance to accepting Jeebox, mostly that I'm "not part of the power-system" (I don't have friends at apple/google/intel/etc).
-All big popular stuff (XML/JSON) never had to "get accepted from the outside".
-They were created by powerful groups in the first place.
-So, maybe a new approach is needed?
+The other downside is that there isn't a community right now.
+I hope things will change in the future so that a community forms naturally.

 # The Future Path For Jeebox?